rgambord/c99-doc/doc/sections/15/2/3/2/index.rst

 .. _9899_H.2.3.2p1:

+.. container:: snum

+   :ref:`1 <9899_H.2.3.2p1>`

-:ref:`1 <9899_H.2.3.2p1>` The floating-point operations on floating-point types are the following:
+The floating-point operations on floating-point types are the following:

 .. code-block:: text